Literacy—Part 3: How we can teach ourselves to read again

 Alex jr: In fact, in the Dutch Bible Belt, I think I’ve caught the tail end of this in Christendom, because we have Monday night catechism in the Dutch Reformed system.
 Part of that is that from about the age of seven until they become young adults and are invited to be confirmed, if they wish to embrace their faith, all of those pre-teen and teenage years, it’s an absolute obligation, a social expectation from the parents, that “since you go to this church on Sunday, you will go to listen to this deacon on Monday night, and he will listen to you read a verse of the Bible in a circle, one each.”

 Alex sr: Well, I’ll illustrate it by [this personal account].
-Many years ago, a boy came to me—I didn’t know the mother; I can’t remember how exactly I met them—but the upshot was that the boy was very upset, because they reckoned that what [he was] we called in those days “educationally subnormal”, ESN.
+Many years ago, a boy came to me—I didn’t know the mother; I can’t remember how exactly I met them—but the upshot was that the boy was very upset, because they reckoned that [he was] what we called in those days “educationally subnormal”, ESN.
 And in an evangelical church, he had asked the pastor if he could read, because young people used to read [the Bible passage in the service].
 And the pastor said, “Oh, no, you won’t be able to handle it.”
 And I think it was probably badly handled.

 Anyway, he was upset, and, in conversation, I think I volunteered to say, “Well, let me listen to him reading.”
 And then I said to him, “I’m not promising anything, [but I’ll help.]”
 What I used to do was, he came to me for six months, or I went to him, with his mother always present, and I taught him to read the Authorised Version.
 That’s the version that was used in that particular church.
 I didn’t tell the pastor or anybody.
 His mother and I [and the boy,] we all kept it secret.